anoma/nspec/docs/arch/node/engines/mempool_worker.juvix.md

 instance, making it the central coordinator for all transaction processing.

-When users or solvers submit transactions (via `MempoolWorkerMsgTransactionRequest`), the Worker examines the transaction's label to understand what state it needs to access - which keys it will read from and write to.
+When users or solvers submit transactions (via `MempoolWorkerMsgTransactionRequest`), the Worker examines the transaction's label to understand what state it may need to access - which keys it may read from and/or write to.
 It assigns each transaction a unique fingerprint (called a `timestamp`) that establishes its position in the execution order, and returns an acknowledgment (`MempoolWorkerMsgTransactionAck`) to the submitter.
 This acknowledgment includes a signature over the transaction